apua/flowdock/README.rst

 Message
 ------------------------------

-To send message in a flow, invoke `send` methods of the channel.
+To send message in a flow, invoke :meth:`send` of the channel.

 .. code:: python

     >>> msg_id = flow.send('a message')

-Invoke `edit` and `delete` methods to edit and delete specified messages;
+To edit/delete a message, invoke :meth:`edit`/:meth:`delete`;
-the `get` method can be used to verify the messages.
+to verify the messages, invoke :meth:`get` to get message properties.

 .. code:: python